Murder of Hae Min Lee

-Background and disappearance
+Background

 Hae Min Lee was born in South Korea in 1980 and emigrated with her mother Youn Kim and her brother Young Lee to the United States in 1992 to live with her grandparents.
-Lee attended the magnet program at Woodlawn High School near Baltimore, Maryland.
+Lee attended the magnet program at Woodlawn High School in Baltimore County, Maryland.
 She was an athlete who played lacrosse and field hockey.

-Lee disappeared on January 13, 1999.
-Her family reported her missing after she failed to pick up her younger cousin from daycare around 3:15 p.m.
-Lee had attended Woodlawn High School that day and had been seen by several people leaving the campus at the end of the school day.

-Baltimore police immediately began investigating her disappearance.
-On that day, officers called various friends of Lee to try to find her.
-They reached Adnan Syed, who was a former boyfriend, early around 6:30 p.m. that evening; he said the last time he saw her was around the time classes ended at school.
-At 1:30 a.m., they reached her boyfriend, who said he had not seen her that day.
+Lee's family reported her missing on January 13, 1999, after she failed to pick up her younger cousin from daycare.
+She had last been seen by fellow students at her high school around 2:15 p.m.
+On that day, police officers called various friends of Lee to try to find her.
+They reached Adnan Syed, a former boyfriend, around 6:30 p.m.; he said the last time he saw her was around the time classes ended at school.
+At 1:30 a.m., they reached her then-current boyfriend who said he had arrived home at 7 p.m.
 On February 6, a dog-led search was conducted around Woodlawn High School.

-Homicide investigation

-Lee's partially buried body was discovered by a passerby in Leakin Park in Baltimore on February 9.
-Police attention became focused on the person who reported finding the body.
-The Baltimore City Police Homicide Division received an anonymous phone call on February 12 suggesting that the investigators should focus on Lee's ex-boyfriend and classmate, Adnan Syed.
+Lee's partially buried body was discovered by Alonzo Sellers in Leakin Park in Baltimore on February 9.
+On February 12, the Baltimore City Police Homicide Division received an anonymous phone call suggesting that investigators focus on Syed.
 One of Syed's friends, Jay Wilds, told the police that Syed had expressed intentions of killing Lee and stated that he had helped Syed bury Lee's body after Syed confessed to killing her on January 13.
+Wilds took a plea deal to accessory to murder, and his testimony would ultimately be heavily relied upon in the state's criminal case against Syed.

-Baltimore Police applied for cellular phone records for a phone belonging to Syed on February 16.
+Baltimore Police applied for cellular-phone records for a phone belonging to Syed on February 16.
 Syed was arrested on February 28, and charged with first-degree murder.

 Trials and conviction

 Syed's family hired defense attorney Cristina Gutierrez to represent him.
-Syed's first trial began in December 1999, but ended in a mistrial after only three days.
-Jurors accidentally overheard a sidebar dispute between Gutierrez and the presiding judge; Gutierrez interpreted a statement by the judge as tantamount to accusing her of lying and said as much — unaware that members of the jury were within earshot.
-After learning the jury had overheard this exchange, the judge granted Gutierrez's motion for a mistrial.
+Syed's first trial began in December 1999, but ended in a mistrial after jurors overheard a sidebar dispute between Gutierrez and the presiding judge; Gutierrez interpreted a statement by the judge as tantamount to accusing her of lying and said as much — unaware that members of the jury were within earshot.

 Syed's second trial began in January and lasted six weeks.
 On February 25, 2000, the jury found Syed guilty of first degree murder, kidnapping, false imprisonment, and robbery.
-Syed was sentenced to life in prison plus 30 years and Syed's family immediately fired Gutierrez following the verdict.
+Syed was sentenced to life in prison plus 30 years.
+Syed's family immediately fired Gutierrez following the verdict.
+Syed unsuccessfully appealed his conviction.